pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 There are, however, two potential problems with these APIs.

-First, the argument passed to the content closure is the plain, non-`nil` value.
+First, the argument passed to the `content` closure is the plain, non-`nil` value.
 This means the sheet view presented is handed a plain, inert value, and if that view wants to make mutations it will need to find a way to communicate that back to the parent.
 However, two-way communication is already a solved problem in SwiftUI with bindings.

-So, it might be better if the `sheet(item:)` API handed a binding to the unwrapped item so that any mutations in the sheet would be instantly observable by the parent:
+So, it might be better if the `sheet(item:content:)` API handed a binding to the unwrapped item so that any mutations in the sheet would be instantly observable by the parent:

 ```swift
 .sheet(item: self.$model.editingItem) { $item in
   EditItemView(item: $item)
 }
 ```

+However, this is not the API exposed to us from SwiftUI.

 The second problem is that while optional state is a great way to drive navigation, it doesn't scale to multiple navigation destinations.